webmechanicx/opencart-module-v2x/README.md

 ##It is a Hello World Module for latest version of OpenCart 2.2.x

-**Use it as a boilerplate when you are planning to develop extension for opencart.
+You can use this for learning or as a boilerplate to develop extension for opencart.

 ###How to install: